Preterm Birth

 Having a short cervix as measured by ultrasound

-Preterm labor (when labor contractions start too early) and premature rupture of membranes (when your water breaks before labor starts and it’s before 37 weeks)
+Preterm labor (when labor contractions start too early) and preterm premature rupture of membranes (when your water breaks before labor starts and it’s before 37 weeks)

 Being pregnant with twins, triplets, or more